SoeRatch/React-testing/README.md

 Any logic that we write inside of beforeEach function will be executed before the test cases .

 It is helpful to write the common code which will be used in different test cases .

+4) Full DOM rendering is ideal for use cases where you have components that may interact with DOM APIs or need to test components that are wrapped in higher order components.

+Note: unlike shallow or static rendering, full rendering actually mounts the component in the DOM, which means that tests can affect each other if they are all using the same DOM.
+Keep that in mind while writing your tests and, if necessary, use .unmount() or something similar as cleanup.

+so after every single test that we write we are gonna make sure that we do little bit of clean up .

+we are gonna make sure that we gonna take the component that we created and got mounted into that VIRTUAL DOM and we are gonna attempt to unmount it . so that the component that we created doesn't interfere with other component that was created .